FuturesJS/FuturesJS/README.markdown

 Near-future TODOs
 -----------------
   * Document concrete Use Cases
-  * Create tests for joins which now accept subscriptions
   * Create tests for subscriptions which now accept subscribe(callback, errback) and update API
   * Create an 'Interceptor' which uses a hash to determine how to promisify a function